UKCloud/documentation/articles/email/email-gs.md

 ## Overview

-UKCloud offers an Email and Collaboration service, powered by Zimbra, to enable you to have a cloud hosted, secure email service, connected to government networks or the internet.
-You can connect this mail service through your normal mail applications (for example, Microsoft Outlook), to send and receive mail as well as use lightweight collaborative features.
+UKCloud Email and Collaboration service is no longer available for purchase from UKCloud.
+We will continue to manage this service for all existing customers however this Product is not available for new workloads.
+If you have email and collaboartion requirements then please speak to your Account Manager or Service Delivery Manager to discuss our alternative options.

-This Getting Started Guide walks you through the process of configuring your Email and Collaboration service.
+All documents in this section are to assist our existing userbase in managing their Email and Collaboration Service

 ### Intended audience